Merkava: 1982 Lebanon War

 The Merkava was used widely during the 1982 Lebanon War.
-The tank outperformed contemporary Syrian tanks (mostly T-62s) and proved largely immune to the anti-tank weapons of the time (the AT-3 Sagger and RPG-7) that were used against it.
+The tank outperformed contemporary Syrian tanks (mostly T-62s), and its front proved largely immune to the anti-tank weapons of the time (the AT-3 Sagger and RPG-7) that were used against it.
 It was judged to be a significant improvement over Israel's formerly most effective main battle tank, the Centurion.
 Israel lost dozens of tanks during the conflict, including several Merkavas.

 Second Intifada

 In February 2002, a Merkava III was destroyed by a roadside bomb near Netzarim in the Gaza Strip.
 The tank was lured into intervening in an attack on a settler convoy.
 The tank went over a heavy mine (estimated 100 kg TNT), which detonated and totally destroyed the tank.
 Four soldiers were killed in the blast.
 This was the first main battle tank to be destroyed during the Second Intifada.
-A second Israeli tank, a Merkava II or Merkava III, was destroyed a month later in the same area and a further three soldiers were killed.
+A second Merkava II or Merkava III, was destroyed a month later in the same area and a further three soldiers were killed.
 A third Merkava II or III tank was destroyed near the Kissufim Crossing, when one soldier was killed and two wounded.